sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

 # Troubleshooting

-This page is meant to help narrow down and eliminate problems when trying to execute a campaign spec with `src campaign [apply|preview]` or managing an already created campaign and its changesets.
+This page is meant to help narrow down and eliminate problems when trying to execute a batch spec with `src campaign [apply|preview]` or managing an already created campaign and its changesets.

 ## Executing campaign steps

-Since `src campaign [apply|preview]` execute a campaign spec on the host machine on which it is executed (and not on the Sourcegraph instance), there are a lot of different possibilities that can cause it to fail: from missing dependencies to missing credentials when trying to connect ot the Sourcegraph instance.
+Since `src campaign [apply|preview]` execute a batch spec on the host machine on which it is executed (and not on the Sourcegraph instance), there are a lot of different possibilities that can cause it to fail: from missing dependencies to missing credentials when trying to connect ot the Sourcegraph instance.

 The following questions can be used to find out what's causing the problem and should ideally be answered with "yes".